luechtdiode/gymapp/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Update to latest dependencies

+watch out what `npm outdated` is reporting to the console.
+Then carefully compare with the vesions in package.json, update, reload new deps with `npm cache clean`, `npm install` and run all tests.